erco77/1a2-pic/rev-e/README-users-manual.txt

     PUTTING CALLS ON HOLD
     ---------------------
     You can put an active call on hold by pressing and releasing the red HOLD button.

-You can then hang up the phone, and the call will remain on hold, and that line's lamp should "wink" indicating a call is on hold.
+    Once on hold, the line's lamp should "wink" at a fast rate, indicating the call is on hold.
+You can then hang up the phone, and the call will remain on hold.

-    Any extension can then pick up the winking line to return to the call.
+    Any extension can then pick up the winking line to return from hold and continue the call.

-    If the remote caller hangs up while on hold, the light will go out, and the line will be free for use again.
+    If the remote caller hangs up while they are on hold, the light will go out, hold will be released, and the line will be free for use again.

     INCOMING CALLS
     ---------------